tconfrey/BrainTool/pricing.md

 The fully-functional free version and current low pricing are designed to encourage broad adoption.
 See the [vision and overview](overview) page for more details.

-<i><small>NB the current 0.9.9 Store version of the extension shows different, higher, subscription costs but has no enforcement or non-free features.
+<i><small>NB the previous 0.9.9 Store version of the extension had different, higher, subscription costs but had no enforcement or non-free features.
 Based on input received the pricing has been reduced and a one-time purchase option added</small></i>
 # Pricing
 <div class="row">
 <div class="cell left" style="padding-right: 30px;">